Mehtab228/TaskMasterAWS/README.md

 12/5 ->
   - connected Room db to application, you can now input a task and it will be saved to the db and display in all tasks
   - Added additional styling

+  12/8 ->
+    -Switched databases from Room to Graph QL -Implemented AWS amplify